aanmeba/the-poster-shop/README.md

 ## Change Logs

-### 05/09/2023 - Fix the `FavButton` showing on the nav while scrolling

-- Removed unnecessary `z-index` in the `Card` component

-### 12/08/2023 - Separate services and add tests for helpers

-- Broke down services into smaller pieces
-- Added tests for helper functions (work in progress)

 ### 01/08/2023 - Improve Handling of Variants in the Cart Page

 - Showed variants in the Cart page